5 Benefits of Embedded Integration Platforms for SaaS Products

 Define high-level requirements to set the integration scope

-Once you've built a handful of integrations, you know what building an integration with the embedded integration platform requires.
+Once you've built a handful of embedded integrations, you know what building an integration with the embedded integration platform requires.

 Include new integrations in the initial onboarding process